-The agreed part of the costs paid by the Council together with any set up fees and interest builds up as a debt - which is usually cleared when the money tied up in your home is released.
-For many people this will be done by selling their home.
+The agreed part of the costs paid by the Council together with any deferred set up fees and interest builds up as a debt.
+This is usually cleared when the money tied up in your home is released.

 However, you can also pay the debt back from another source if you want to.
 For example, the repayment could be made by a third party or it could be paid back from another asset in the estate such as a life insurance policy.